r-laher/EC327_Project/README.md

 # First Commit Animated Splash Screen

-I've added an animated splash screen and a second page where I'll add game mode options.
-Feel free to download the code and experiment as well
+I've added an animated splash screen and second page withr game modes.
+I've just started with the basic game as well.
+Feel free to download the code and experiment as well.